ValPaliy/valticus/content/posts/How To Get macOS Font Rendering In Windows.md

 author:
   - Val Paliy
 keywords:
-  - Windows
-  - macOS
+  - windows
-  - Fonts
+  - macos
-  - MacType
+  - fonts
-  - GDIPP
+  - customization
 tags:
-  - Windows
-  - macOS
+  - windows
-  - Fonts
+  - macos
-  - MacType
+  - fonts
-  - GDIPP
+  - customization
 ---

 Tell me something - are you happy with how ClearType, the default font renderer in [Windows](https://valticus.pro/tags/windows) does its job?
 If you are like me and have to look at your computer screen for the most part of your day, you might prefer something better.